Favio101/IT_home_labs/README.md

 ## ✅ Project 2: SQL Basic Library Project

 **Goal:** Strengthen my understanding of relational databases and practice writing queries to extract meaningful insights from real-world business data.
+I completed this project as part of my Database Programming transfer course for WGU.

 ### 🔧 Tasks:
 - Queried client borrowing behavior from a library database using SQL